awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-error-message.md

-# Troubleshoot a Classic Load Balancer: HTTP Errors<a name="ts-elb-error-message"></a>
+# Troubleshoot a Classic Load Balancer: HTTP errors<a name="ts-elb-error-message"></a>

 The HTTP method \(also called the *verb*\) specifies the action to be performed on the resource receiving an HTTP request\.
 The standard methods for HTTP requests are defined in RFC 2616, [Method Definitions](http://tools.ietf.org/html/rfc2616#section-9)\.
 The standard methods include GET, POST, PUT, HEAD, and OPTIONS\.
 Some web applications require \(and sometimes introduce\) methods that are extensions of HTTP/1\.1 methods\.
 Common examples of HTTP extended methods include PATCH, REPORT, MKCOL, PROPFIND, MOVE, and LOCK\.
 Elastic Load Balancing accepts all standard and non\-standard HTTP methods\.

 HTTP requests and responses use header fields to send information about the HTTP messages\.
 Header fields are colon\-separated name\-value pairs that are separated by a cariage return \(CR\) and a line feed \(LF\)\.
 A standard set of HTTP header fields is definied in RFC 2616, [Message Headers](http://tools.ietf.org/html/rfc2616#section-4.2)\.
-For more information, see [HTTP Headers and Classic Load Balancers](x-forwarded-headers.md)\.
+For more information, see [HTTP headers and Classic Load Balancers](x-forwarded-headers.md)\.

 When a load balancer receives an HTTP request, it checks for malformed requests and for the length of the method\.
 The total method length in an HTTP request to a load balancer must not exceed 127 characters\.
 If the HTTP request passes both checks, the load balancer sends the request to the EC2 instance\.
 If the method field in the request is malformed, the load balancer responds with an [HTTP 400: BAD\_REQUEST](#ts-elb-errorcodes-http400) error\.
 If the length of the method in the request exceeds 127 characters, the load balancer responds with an [HTTP 405: METHOD\_NOT\_ALLOWED](#ts-elb-errorcodes-http405) error\.